All Episodes

 It's been terrible from a psychological perspective, too, Sean.

-And then you have the Democrats come back and reward those states to the shutdown by creating a formula that gives them more stimulus money if they happen to have made bad economic decisions and shut their state down and have higher unemployment than the rest of it.
+And then you have the Democrats come back and reward those states that have shut down by creating a formula that gives them more stimulus money if they happen to have made bad economic decisions and shut their state down and have higher unemployment than the rest of the country.

-I want to know do you think the Republicans are gonna stay united, all fifty of you, and not allow Chuck Schumer and company to to take it to abuse their power and make the biggest power grab in the history of the country.
+Let me ask you about what you just heard Joe Biden say versus where he stands today, and then ask you as a follow-up: I want to know: do you think the Republicans are going to stay united, all 50 of you, and not allow Chuck Schumer and company to abuse their power and make the biggest power grab in the history of the country?

-Well, I I I think that the recording you played shows exactly what we got during this election.
+Well, I think that the recording you played shows exactly what we got during this election.

 It was a huge bait and switch.

-You know, we were told repeatingly repeatedly by the Biden campaign, he wants to respect our institutions, this quote return to normalcy.
+You know, we were told repeatedly by the Biden campaign he wants to respect our institutions, this, quote, return to normalcy.

 And then what do they turn around and do?